1. About diphenhydramine

 Diphenhydramine is an antihistamine medicine that relieves the symptoms of allergies.
 It's known as a drowsy (sedating) antihistamine and is more likely to make you feel sleepy than other antihistamines.
 It's used for:

-- short-term sleep problems (insomnia), including when a cough or cold, or itching, is keeping you awake at night - brand names include Nytol Original, Nytol One-a-Night and Sleepeaze
+- short-term sleep problems (insomnia), including when a cough, cold or itching is keeping you awake at night

-- eczema, hives (urticaria), insect bites and stings - brand names include Histergan
+- eczema, hives (urticaria) and insect bites and stings

-You can buy diphenhydramine from pharmacies and supermarkets.
-Diphenhydramine is also available on prescription.
+You can buy diphenhydramine from pharmacies and it is also available on prescription.

-It comes as tablets, capsules and a liquid that you swallow.
+It comes as tablets and a liquid that you swallow.
 For skin allergies like hives or bites and stings it's also available as a cream.
-The cream is much less likely to make you feel sleepy than the tablets, capsules or liquid.
+The cream is much less likely to make you feel sleepy than the tablets or liquid.

 2. Key facts

-- To help you sleep, you'll usually take your medicine 20 minutes before you go to bed.
+- To help you sleep, you'll usually take diphenhydramine 20 minutes before you go to bed.
 It normally takes about 30 minutes to work.

-- When it's mixed with other medicines, brand names include Benylin Chesty Coughs, Benylin Children’s Night Coughs, Covonia Night Time Formula, Panadol Night Pain and Unicough.
+- When diphenhydramine is mixed with other medicines, brand names include Benylin Chesty Coughs, Benylin Children's Night Coughs, Covonia Night Time Formula, Panadol Night Pain and Unicough.

 Diphenhydramine can be taken by most adults and young people aged 16 years and above.
 You can sometimes give diphenhydramine to children, depending on their age and their symptoms.
 Ask your pharmacist for advice.

-Diphenhydramine isn't suitable for some people.
-Tell your doctor or pharmacist if you:
+Diphenhydramine is not suitable for some people.
+To make sure it's safe for you, tell your doctor or pharmacist if you:

-- have had an allergic reaction to diphenhydramine or any other medicines in the past
+- have ever had an allergic reaction to diphenhydramine or any other medicine

-- have lung problems, such as asthma or COPD, or an illness that creates a lot of phlegm
+- have lung problems, such as asthma or chronic obstructive pulmonary disease (COPD), or an illness that creates a lot of phlegm

 - have an eye problem called primary angle closure glaucoma

-- have a stomach ulcer, or a blockage in your stomach or gut
+- have a blockage in your stomach or gut

 - have kidney or liver problems